Mantaseus/Huion_Kamvas_Linux/README.md

 - Pressure Curve
     - A simple cubic bezier curve
     - Define the 4 points needed to describe the bezier curve
-    - Make sure that the x and y values for the points is limited between 0 and 1 inclusive
+    - Make sure that the x and y values for the points are limited between 0 and 1 inclusive
-    - The first and last point are fixed at x=0 and x=1
+    - The first and last points are fixed at x=0 and x=1
 - Actions that must be performed when a button is clicked
     - The script uses `evdev` events to perform these actions so the values for these actions can be any commands starting with `KEY_` or `BTN_`.
 For example:
         - Use `KEY_A` to effectively simulate the presseing of the `a` key on your keyboard